Tax Strategies for Individuals

 Be aware, however: Many tax credits are income-restricted.
 This means if your adjusted gross income is more than a predetermined amount, you may only qualify for a portion (or even none) of the tax credit.

-Here are some of the most common tax credits for 2020.
+Here are some of the most common tax credits.

 Child Tax Credit

 Let’s face it, children are expensive.
-The government helps ease a little of this burden with a $2,000 tax credit for each qualifying child.
-This amount is even partially refundable—up to $1,400 can go into your pocket if you have a zero tax liability.
+The government helps ease a little of this burden with a tax credit for each qualifying child.
+This amount is even partially refundable especially if you have a zero tax liability.

 Of course, if you are filing as an individual, you want to be sure that no one else is claiming the child in question as a dependent.